-- Information about the amount of poison you think your dog consumed and how long ago ingestion occurred
+- Details about the amount of poison you think your dog consumed and how long ago ingestion occurred.

-Remember, time is of the essence after a dog has eaten rat poison.
-Do not wait to contact a veterinarian.
-If your dog eats a rodent, there is a possibility the dog will be exposed to rat poison.
-It's best to be cautious and contact your vet if your dog eats a rodent.
+NOTE: If your dog eats a rodent, there is a possibility the dog will be exposed to rat poison.
+In this case, it's best to be cautious and contact your vet.

 Bear in mind that your dog may find a way to consume rat poison or another toxin without your knowledge.
-Be sure to contact your vet appropriately if your dog shows any signs of illness.
+Be sure to contact your vet any time your dog shows signs of illness.